Shin So-jung: NWHL

 On July 27, 2016, Shin signed as a free agent with the NWHL’s New York Riveters.
 She played four games with the Riveters, earning one shutout.

 International

 As a member of the South Korean national women's ice hockey team, Shin has participated in seven IIHF World Championships at the Division II and Division III levels.
-Over the course of the seven appearances, she has accumulated a goals against average of 1.33 plus a .954 save percentage.
-In addition, she has participated at two Asian Winter Games, two IIHF Women's Challenge Cup of Asia tournaments, and the qualification round for Ice hockey at the 2014 Winter Olympics.
+Throughout the seven appearances, she has accumulated a goals against average of 1.33 plus a .954 save percentage.
+In addition, she has participated in two Asian Winter Games, two IIHF Women's Challenge Cup of Asia tournaments, and the qualification round for Ice hockey at the 2014 Winter Olympics.

 She was at the 2018 Winter Olympics as part of a unified team of 35 players drawn from both North and South Korea.
 The team's coach was Sarah Murray and the team was in Group B competing against Switzerland, Japan and Sweden.

 In June 2018, she announced her retirement from hockey.